Scholars Choice operational specific FAQs

 Colorado is the home state of the Scholars Choice Education Savings Plan.

 Colorado state taxpayers are eligible for a Colorado income tax deduction for contributions to a Colorado 529 plan.
-The deduction can be taken to the extent of the contributor’s Colorado taxable income for the year in which contributions are made, subject to limitations beginning in 2022.
-On or after January 1, 2022, the Colorado income tax deduction is not to exceed $20,000 per taxpayer per beneficiary for single filers, or $30,000 per taxpayer per beneficiary for joint filers.
+On or after January 1, 2023, the Colorado income tax deduction will be limited to $20,700 per taxpayer per beneficiary for single filers, or $31,000 per tax filing, per beneficiary for joint filers.
 You should consult a tax advisor regarding the application of these deduction limits to your particular circumstances.

 Do clients receive tax benefits if they purchase the Scholars Choice Plan and live in another state?